snipergaming888/fnf-swift-engine/README.md

+# FNF Sniper Engine
+an engine created for modders who want a nice new engine with lots of fetures.
+Performance and html5 support is my priority - makes the game playable not only on html5 but on low-spec PCs too.

+key fetures:
+- key rebinding
+- SE INPUT (basicly default fnf input but with ghost tapping) notes and note trails remain untampered with so you have that original FNF engine feel.
+- advanced scoring system
+- advanced botplay (has note glows)
+- many other fetures

+# original readme below:

 # Friday Night Funkin

 This is the repository for Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".